tstih/more/README.md

 }
 ~~~

-It only has one function which returns a collection of node keys (node identifiers).
+It only has one function, which returns a collection of node keys (node identifiers).

- > Since your code is responsible for drawing nodes and edges, the control really
+ > Since your code is responsible for drawing nodes and edges, the control
  > does not need to know more about the node.
-When it needs to draw it it passes the
+When it needs to draw the node it passes the
- > node key and rectangle in an event and expects your code to do the rest.
+ > node key and rectangle in an event and expect your code to do the rest.

 The `Query()` function accepts a *parent key* parameter.
 If this parameter is null,
-the function returns all root node keys (usually just one?), otherwise it returns child
+the function returns all root node keys (usually just one?); otherwise, it returns the child
 nodes of provided *parent node*.

 You can capture all standard control mouse events, and inside the mouse events translate